Dog Eat Dog (Adam and the Ants song)

-"Dog Eat Dog" is the opening track on the Adam and the Ants album Kings of the Wild Frontier.
+"Dog Eat Dog" is the opening track on the Adam and the Ants' second studio album Kings of the Wild Frontier.
 It was written by Adam Ant & Marco Pirroni, and features the two-drummer Burundi beat for which Adam and the Ants would become famous.
 Released as a 7" single on 3 October 1980, it was their first top ten hit.

 Top of the Pops

 Shortly after the single's release, the band performed "Dog Eat Dog" on Top of the Pops on 16 October 1980, helping launch the single to number 4 on the UK Singles Chart, and increasing anticipation for the forthcoming album Kings of the Wild Frontier (released 3 November 1980).

 Royal Variety Performance

-Whereas the Top of the Pops performance helped launch the band's success, Adam and the Ants' performance of a medley of "Antmusic" & "Dog Eat Dog" at the Royal Variety Performance on 18 April 1981 lives in notoriety.
-During "Antmusic", Kevin Mooney had a very public meltdown that led to his leaving the band.
+Whereas the Top of the Pops performance helped launch the band's success, Adam and the Ants' performance of a medley of 'Antmusic' & "Dog Eat Dog" at the Royal Variety Performance on 18 April 1981 lives in notoriety.
+During 'Antmusic', Kevin Mooney had a very public meltdown that led to his leaving the band.
 As the band lip synced & mimed through the performance, Mooney took off his bass, placing it on the floor, making it obvious that he wasn't actually playing.
 This continued & became more pronounced through "Dog Eat Dog".